The Simpsons episode guides: The Simpsons: A Complete Guide to Our Favorite Family

-The first guide, The Simpsons: A Complete Guide to Our Favorite Family, was published in the fall of 1997.
+The first guide, The Simpsons: A Complete Guide to Our Favorite Family, was released in the fall of 1997.
+The book's publisher, HarperCollins, was owned by News Corporation, which also owned the show's producer 20th Century Fox Television.
 It was edited by Ray Richmond and Antonia Coffman, and includes a foreword by series creator Matt Groening.
 As an in-joke, the guide made an actual appearance in the 2003 episode "Today I Am a Clown", where Lisa uses it to remind Homer that Santa's Little Helper was supposedly neutered in a previous episode (specifically, "Two Dozen and One Greyhounds").

 The guide provides an episode-by-episode history of the first eight seasons of The Simpsons.
 Each episode is covered in either one or two pages, featuring a synopsis, credits, pictures, and memorable quotes, as well as the episode's chalkboard gag.
 Obscure or hidden jokes are also brought to attention.
 The episodes are arranged in chronological order, and at the beginning of each season are two-page special features, such as a list and brief description of The Simpsons shorts from The Tracey Ullman Show, a list of times Homer has said "D'oh!", and a list of Itchy & Scratchy cartoons.
 On two pages there are short biographies of each of the five immediate members of the Simpson family, namely Homer, Marge, Bart, Lisa and Maggie.
 Short biographies of other Simpsons characters appear in sidebars to each episode's page, starting with Santa's Little Helper for "Simpsons Roasting on an Open Fire" and ending with Willem Dafoe's Commandant from "The Secret War of Lisa Simpson".